The Latest: Boeheim bests Huggins, Syracuse on to Sweet 16 - WTMJ

 Jim Boeheim and his Syracuse Orange are going to the Sweet 16.

-Buddy Boeheim scored 25 points and Joe Girard added 14 points with seven assists and six rebounds as the 11th-seeded Orange held on to beat third-seeded West Virginia, 75-72 on Sunday night.
+Buddy Boeheim scored 25 points and Joe Girard added 14 points with seven assists and six rebounds as the 11th-seeded Orange held on to beat third-seeded West Virginia, 75-72 in the Midwest Region on Sunday night.

 Boeheim had six of the Orange’s 14 3-pointers.